 a table that lists all assigned and reserved NPA 600 NXX Codes, including the status of the Code and the name of the corresponding Code Holder and Non-Geographic Service, and

-a table that lists all NPA 600 NXX Codes including the status of each (e.g. available, assigned, reserved, being recovered, unassignable, and, where applicable, the name of the corresponding Code Holder and Non-Geographic Service).
+a table that lists all NPA 600 NXX Codes including the status of each (e.g. available, assigned, reserved, being recovered, unassignable, and, where applicable, the name of the corresponding Code Holder).

 When the CNA receives a completed Form A Canadian NPA 600 NXX Code Request / Return / Information Change / NXX Forecast, the CNA shall